-The DOCK412 will power over its 10-inch pigtail USB Type-C Dual-Role Power host connection or via the USB Type-C Power Delivery Pass Through port on the dock.
+The DOCK412 can be powered via its 10-inch pigtail USB Type-C Dual-Role Power host connection or via the USB Type-C Power Delivery Pass Through port on the dock, see Application Note below.

 Utilizing a single USB Type-C Thunderbolt or DisplayPort Alternate Mode port the dock is capable of rendering a single external monitor in either mirrored or extended mode using one of three different video ports, VGA, mini-DisplayPort 1.3, or HDMI 2.0 to resolutions of 4Kp30, see https://targusblog.com/2017/09/20/displayport-alternate-mode-vs-dp-alt-mode/ .

 The two USB 3.0 Type-A SuperSpeed (5Gbps) ports are capable of 5VDC @ 1.5A powering and charging i.e. for a phone or tablet.
-The USB 3.1 Gen 1 Type-C SuperSpeed (5Gbps) port is cable of USB Type-C Power Delivery Pass Through up to 85W or downstream power delivery of 5VDC @ 15.A.
+The USB 3.1 Gen 1 Type-C SuperSpeed (5Gbps) port is cable of USB Type-C Power Delivery Pass Through up to 60W.

-The DOCK412 also has a lock slot is for securing the dock and a GbE port for utilizing more secure wired Ethernet connections to the LAN/WAN.
+The DOCK412 also has a lock slot is for securing the dock.
+It has a GbE port for utilizing more secure wired Ethernet connections to the LAN/WAN.

 Power Delivery Pass Through Application Notes